peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 #### Workflow 4: Migrate Old Experiment Data

-This utility workflow provides a safe, non-destructive process to transform older experimental data into the current pipeline's format, leaving the original data untouched.
+This utility workflow provides a safe, non-destructive process to upgrade older experimental data into the current pipeline's format, leaving the original data untouched.
 The `migrate_experiment.ps1` script orchestrates a clear, four-step process:

-1.  **Audit Source**: A read-only audit is performed on the source directory to assess its state and recommend migration.
+1.  **Audit Target**: A read-only audit is performed on the target directory to assess its state.
-2.  **Copy Data**: After user confirmation, the script creates a clean, timestamped copy of the source experiment in the `output/migrated_experiments/` directory.
+2.  **Copy Data**: After user confirmation, the script creates a clean, timestamped copy of the target experiment in the `output/migrated_experiments/` directory.
-3.  **Transform Copy**: The script calls `experiment_manager.py --migrate` on the new copy.
-The manager then automates the internal transformation, including patching configurations, reprocessing all runs, and running its self-healing loop until the new experiment copy is valid.
+3.  **Upgrade Copy**: The script calls `experiment_manager.py --migrate` on the new copy.
+This manager automates the entire upgrade, which consists of a *preprocessing* phase (cleaning old artifacts, patching configs, reprocessing all runs) and a *finalizing* phase (generating all modern summary files).
-4.  **Final Validation**: The wrapper script runs a final read-only audit on the newly migrated experiment, providing explicit confirmation that the process was successful.
+4.  **Final Validation**: The wrapper script runs a final read-only audit on the newly upgraded experiment, providing explicit confirmation that the process was successful.

 {{grouped_figure:docs/diagrams/flow_4_migrate_experiment.mmd | scale=2.5 | width=100% | caption=Workflow 4: Migrate Old Experiment Data, a safe, non-destructive process for upgrading legacy data.}}